jrolstad/RomanNumeral-Kata/README.md

 # Roman Numeral Kata
-The Romans wrote their numbers using letters; specifically the letters 'I' meaning '1', 'V' meaning '5', 'X' meaning '10', 'L' meaning '50', 'C' meaning '100', 'D' meaning '500', and 'M' meaning '1000'.
+The Romans wrote their numbers using letters; specifically the letters
+* 'I' meaning '1'
+* 'V' meaning '5'
+* 'X' meaning '10'
+* 'L' meaning '50'
+* 'C' meaning '100'
+* 'D' meaning '500'
+* 'M' meaning '1000'

 There were certain rules that the numerals followed which should be observed.

 ## Requirements
 * The symbols 'I', 'X', 'C', and 'M' can be repeated at most 3 times in a row.